Facts about Alex Trebek

 Earlier in his career, Alex Trebek hosted the game shows Wizard of Odds and High Rollers, among others, and was a newscaster for the Canadian Broadcasting Corporation (CBC).
 He also has emceed the annual National Geography Bee for students.
 He received a star on the Hollywood Walk of Fame in 2000, and in 2006 he received a maple leaf on Canada’s Walk of Fame in Toronto.

 Alex Trebek married the former Jean Currivan in 1990.
 They have a son, Matthew, and a daughter, Emily.
-In February of 2002 the Cincinnati Enquirer quoted Trebek as saying, “I’ve got a 10-year-old son and an 8-year-old daughter,” meaning the kids were born about 1992 and 1994… Trebek was married once before, to Elaine Callei, from 1974 until their divorce in 1981.
+In February of 2002, the Cincinnati Enquirer quoted Trebek as saying, “I’ve got a 10-year-old son and an 8-year-old daughter,” meaning the kids were born about 1992 and 1994… Alex Trebek was married once before, to Elaine Callei, from 1974 until their divorce in 1981.
 They had no children themselves, but Callei had a daughter, Nicky, who was six years old when they were married.
 Trebek calls Nicky “my daughter by osmosis” in his 2020 memoir… Alex Trebek suffered a mild heart attack in December of 2007; he returned to regular Jeopardy! tapings in January of 2008.
-He suffered another heart attack in June of 2012, but again pledged to return to the show… Alex Trebek earned a philosophy degree from the University of Ottawa… He founded Creston Farms, a thoroughbred horse facility near the town of Templeton, California… Alex Trebek was host of Jeopardy! during the 75 consecutive appearances of supercontestant Ken Jennings.
+He suffered another heart attack in June of 2012, but again returned to the show… Alex Trebek earned a philosophy degree from the University of Ottawa… He founded Creston Farms, a thoroughbred horse facility near the town of Templeton, California… Alex Trebek was host of Jeopardy! during the 75 consecutive appearances of supercontestant Ken Jennings.